 Mostly, yes, it is safe to charge a PS3, PS4, or PS5 controller with a phone charger.
-There are just a couple of things you might want to keep in mind for maximum effectiveness and safety to your controllers.
+There are just some things you might want to keep in mind for maximum effectiveness and safety of your controllers.

 1. Make sure the charger you choose can deliver the appropriate amount of power needed to charge the controller.
 Something that goes far below the specs that you need for PlayStation controllers might only deliver a charge to the battery very slowly.
 If it is too slow, it may defeat the purpose of using an alternate charger for the sake of convenience.

 2. If necessary, purchase an appropriate adapter for controllers such as those with the PS3.
 They are designed to perform the handshake that is needed for the controller to communicate with the charger.
-While you might be able to jury rig or force a connection, this is not recommended.
+While you might be able to jery-rig or force a connection, this is not recommended.

 It’s also possible that a quality quick charger could work, but a regular phone charger should be perfectly serviceable for this job.

-4. On a related note, it is a good idea to stay away from any cheap or unregulated charger.
+4. On a related note, it is a good idea to avoid any cheap or unregulated charger.
 Whether or not quick-charging, these items may cause issues in a PlayStation controller that could lead to overheating or battery failure.